SWENGG4Y2024/SWENGG4Y2024Team03/Content Review Summarizer/Software Requirement Specification.md

 ### 2.2 Product Functions
 - **Review Analysis:** Analyze text data from product reviews to extract key phrases and sentiments.
-- **Keyword Identification:** Identify significant keywords representing important aspects of the product mentioned in the reviews.
+- **Keyword Identification:** Identify significant keywords along with the expressed sentiment representing important aspects of the product mentioned in the reviews in a quantitative manner.
+- **Information Updation:** Update current summarization to make up for new reviews added every 6 hours.
 - **Sentiment Analysis:** Determine the overall sentiments expressed in the reviews, categorizing them as positive, negative, or neutral.
-- **Summarization:** Generate concise summaries of product reviews highlighting key phrases and sentiments for quick insights.
+- **Incremental Summarization:** Generate concise summaries of product reviews highlighting key phrases and sentiments for quick insights separated by keywords and accompanied sentiments.
-- **User Interface:** Provide a user-friendly interface for individuals to input product reviews, view summarized results, and adjust settings if necessary.
+- **Real-time Updates:** Continuously update summarizations to reflect new reviews and changes in sentiment every 6 hours.

 ### 2.3 User Classes and Characteristics
 - **Developers:** Responsible for designing, developing, and maintaining the software.
 - **Administrators:** Manage the settings and configurations of the software, such as integration with external platforms.
-- **End Users:** Potential buyers and actual purchasers who utilize the software to generate summaries of product reviews.
+- **Product Customers:** Potential buyers and actual purchasers who utilize the software to generate summaries of product reviews.
 They can have varying levels of technical expertise.

 ### 2.4 Operating Environment
 The software should be compatible with major operating systems such as Windows, macOS, and Linux.
-It should also support integration with web-based platforms through APIs or data import/export functionalities.
+It should also support integration with web-based e-commerce platforms through APIs or data import/export functionalities.

 ### 2.5 Design and Implementation Constraints
 - **Natural Language Processing Libraries:** The software shall rely on existing natural language processing libraries or APIs for text analysis and sentiment analysis.